 The way I see it, there are two kinds of crafters and/or DIYers: those who make things because they enjoy doing it, and those who make things because it saves them money.
-If you consider yourself to be a member of both of these groups, then it’s your lucky day!
-Because today we’ll be talking about crafts that are easy, fun to make, and are made using items that you can get at the dollar store.
+If you consider yourself to be a member of both of these groups, then it might just be your lucky day! :-)

 After you learn how to make your own magnetic memo board, keep scrolling for even more inspiring dollar store crafts from around the web!